Harasisco/K8s-Django-App/README.md

 # K8s-Django-App

 In this project, we will create a Django web application connected to a MySQL database and deploy them on Kubernetes using Minikube.
 This process involves the creation of deployment files and services.
 To handle environment variables, we'll employ Kubernetes secrets.
-Additionally, for port forwarding, we will utilize ingress-nginx.
+Additionally, We will expose the Django application using nginx ingress
+.

 ## Table of Contents